 The ancient Greek city of Nicopolis is located near Preveza on the western coast of Greece.
 Here's everything you need to know about visiting Nikopolis in Greece.

-Nicopolis in Greece
+Ancient City of Nicopolis in Greece

 Nicopolis is probably the biggest archaeological site in Greece people have never heard of.
 OK, fair enough, SOME people have heard of Nicopolis, but not many.

 Is this because it's really Roman in origin?
 Is it because it sits quite isolated on the west coast of Greece?
 Or is it because no-one can decide if they should spell it Nikopolis or Nicopolis?
-Regardless, let me introduce you to the ancient Greek city of Nicopolis.

 Nikopolis Near Preveza

-Nicopolis is a massive archaeological site, located near the modern Greek city of Preveza.
 Unlike many ancient Greek sites, such as Delphi or Mycenae, its name does not appear in Greek myths and legends.
 In fact, describing it as an ancient Greek site at all is perhaps a little misleading.

-The reason for this, is that Nicopolis was founded in 31BC by the Roman Octavian to commemorate his victory in the Battle of Actium against Antony and Cleopatra.
+The reason for this, is that Nicopolis was founded in 31BC by the Roman Emperor Octavian to commemorate his victory in the naval Battle of Actium against Mark Antony and Cleopatra.

-A Roman City in Greece
+A Roman City in Western Greece

 The name Nicopolis literally means ‘City of Victory', but it was far more than that.
-It was a symbol of a reunified Roman Empire, and was also perfectly positioned as a trade, communication, and transport hub between the Eastern and Western parts of the Mediterranean.
+Nicopolis was a symbol of a reunified Roman Empire, and was also perfectly positioned as a trade, communication, and transport hub between the Eastern and Western parts of the Mediterranean.

 This was fine whilst the Roman Empire was all powerful.
 At the point that wandering gangs of Goths, Heruli, and other assorted tribes started sacking cities, its isolation was a little more apparent.